vivaria/edisonrul.ing/docs/source/cards/s/spider-egg.md

 ### Card Rulings

-●This card does not target.
+*   This card does not target.
-●If you don't have enough open Monster Card Zones to Special Summon the “Spider Tokens” in, you can't activate “Spider Egg.”
+*   If you don't have enough open Monster Card Zones to Special Summon the “Spider Tokens” in, you can't activate “Spider Egg.”
-●If you don't have enough Monster Card Zones when “Spider Egg” resolves, the attack is not negated and no “Spider Tokens” are Summoned.
+*   If you don't have enough Monster Card Zones when “Spider Egg” resolves, the attack is not negated and no “Spider Tokens” are Summoned.